 - You do not have to be a US Citizen

 Time Commitment: In addition to a four-hour shift, volunteers should prepare to travel up to 90 minutes to their assigned polling places.
-Volunteers will also be asked to attend a 90-minute training session prior to Election Day.
+Volunteers will also be asked to attend a 90-minute online training session prior to volunteering.
 ALC makes every effort to reduce travel time while still ensuring that coverage needs are met.